knowledgefutures/NewsFeedResults-Data/README.md

 # NewsFeedResults-Data
-This data repo is under active development and currently, data licensing belongs to the <a href="https://newsq.net/">News Quality Initiative (NewsQ)</a>.
+The data licensing of this data repo originally belonged to the <a href="https://newsq.net/">News Quality Initiative (NewsQ)</a>.
 A license for invited users is below.

 ### Schema
 The schema is available <a href="https://docs.google.com/document/d/1-fmfHvsrQR3QTz7aMQu50vrU6YgBsxqbFU064knyZ3U/edit#"> here</a>.
 For more information about how this dataset works or was produced, email Momen Bhuiyan (momen [at] vt . edu).